All Products

 42.5.7.0.13 (2025-12-24)

-• Core component upgrade: The JDBC driver version is synchronized to the latest stable version of the community 42.5.x series (42.5.7), which introduces the latest security patches and performance optimizations.
+• Core upgrade: Synchronized to community 42.5.7, incorporating the latest security patches and performance optimizations.

-• Oracle migration adaptation enhancement: The retrieval logic of the getTables interface is optimized to support looking up tables by uppercase table names.
+• Oracle migration: Optimized the getTables interface to support looking up tables by uppercase table names.
 This feature adapts the Java business code logic migrated from Oracle to PolarDB and reduces the cost of application migration.

 42.5.4.0.12 (2025-08-13)